Sandra Angelia: Personal life

-Hadisiswantoro is the first daughter or second child of Rev. Yusak Hadisiswantoro and Rev. Asti Tanuseputra.
-Since the age of 13 years, she as an ethnic emigrant Chinese Indonesian had moved to Australia at her young age.
-Sandra is also the maternal granddaughter of the founder of Bethany Church, Abraham Alex Tanuseputra.
+Angelia is the eldest daughter and second child of Reverend Yusak Hadisiswantoro and Reverend Asti Tanuseputra.
+She comes from a Chinese Indonesian family and moved to Australia at the age of 13, where she spent part of her adolescence.

+She is the maternal granddaughter of Reverend Abraham Alex Tanuseputra, the founder of Bethany Church, one of the largest Pentecostal churches in Indonesia.

-Sandra completed her undergraduate degree at the University of Western Australia, in Perth, Australia, majoring in Architecture.
+Angelia completed her undergraduate education at the University of Western Australia in Perth, Australia, where she studied architecture.
+Before entering the beauty pageant industry, she pursued her academic career and trained in the field of architectural design.